Once

 after the 'missing year' I existed in a time of miasma, from which

 I started to emerge only in my seventies.
-This 'fog of unawareness'
+This 'mist of unawareness'

 of the currents and world around me kept me from asking questions.